niyabits/go-blueprint/README.md

 - [x] POST: add an album
 - [x] DELETE: delete an album
 - [x] Gracefully Handle server errors by sending appropriate responses
-- [ ] Add tests for all the new endpoints

 ## Connect Database with `psql`